kelsu02/InitialGitRepository/README.md

 ## git config --global core.editor <editor of choice> - set your global editor

 ## git commit --amend -m "<new message>" - changes the commit message of the last commit to the new message provided

+## git commit --amend -m "<new message>" - if used on commit on staged messages then updates last commit and adds files like you did it correctly the first time

+## git reset HEAD <filename> - resets head from file in staging area, basically unstages file

+## git checkout -- <filename> - removes modified version of file and puts it back into previously unmodified state